isaqb-org/glossary/manuscript/generated-dont-edit/gen-tt-EN-DE.md

 The following tables have been automatically generated[^TransTableGenerationDate] from JSON by Groovy and Gradle.

-[^TransTableGenerationDate]:109 terms, generated on August/21/2016
+[^TransTableGenerationDate]:111 english terms, generated on September/01/2016